-- 11. What is a non-profit proposal? - 12.
-Who are eligible to apply for the ACDFS? - 13.
-Will joint applications made by two or more groups be accepted? - 14.
-Can applicants re-submit their applications that were rejected in previous rounds of application? - 15.
+- 13. What is a non-profit proposal? - 14.
+Who are eligible to apply for the ACDFS? - 15.
+On what grounds will applications not be considered? - 16.
+Will joint applications made by two or more groups be accepted? - 17.
+Is it possible for an applicant to submit applications for both Springboard Grant and Project Grant at the same time?
+Can more than one application be submitted? - 18.
+Can past or existing ACDFS grantees submit applications in a new round of funding exercise?

+- 19. Will the grantees of the Hong Kong Arts Development Council's Eminent Arts Group Scheme/Year Grant Scheme or venue partners of the Leisure and Cultural Services Department's performing arts venues be eligible to apply? - 20.
+Can proposals receiving funding support from the Government or other organisations be eligible for application? - 21.
 The ACDFS does not accept applications from arts groups receiving recurrent subvention from the Government.
 What arts groups does this refer to?
-Will proposals involving such arts groups be considered? - 16.
-Will the grantees of the Hong Kong Arts Development Council's Eminent Arts Group Scheme/Year Grant Scheme or venue partners of the Leisure and Cultural Services Department's performing arts venues be eligible to apply? - 17.
-Can proposals receiving funding support from the Government or other organisations be eligible for application?

-- 18. Can past or existing ACDFS Grantees submit applications in a new round of funding exercise? - 19.
-Is it possible for an applicant to submit applications for both Springboard Grants and Project Grants at the same time?
-Can more than one application be submitted? - 20.
-Can the key player(s) of a proposal be involved in more than one proposal at the same time? - 21.
+Will proposals involving such arts groups be considered? - 22.
+Can applicants re-submit their applications that were rejected in previous rounds of application? - 23.
+Can the key player(s) of a proposal be involved in more than one proposal at the same time? - 24.
 Is the submission of letters of intent mandatory?
-Where can the template for a letter of intent be downloaded? - 22.
-What expenditure items can be included in the budget? - 23.
+Where can the template for a letter of intent be downloaded? - 25.
+What expenditure items can be included in the budget? - 26.
 There are three major expenditure categories: manpower, production costs and other project costs.
-Is there any recommendation guiding the allocation of grant budget? - 24.
-If the staff working on the approved project are already on the payroll of the applicant, can the applicant set aside part of their salaries and label them as administrative expenses to be reimbursed by the Grants? - 25.
-Is it required to use the standardised Excel table downloadable from the ACDFS webpage to prepare the budget and cash flow projection and fill in the "Budget of Individual Programme" spreadsheet of the Excel table? - 26.
+Is there any recommendation guiding the allocation of grant budget? - 27.
+If the staff working on the approved project are already on the payroll of the applicant, can the applicant set aside part of their salaries and label them as administrative expenses to be reimbursed by the grants? - 28.
+Is it required to use the standardised Excel table downloadable from the ACDFS webpage to prepare the budget and cash flow projection and fill in the "Budget of Individual Programme" spreadsheet of the Excel table? - 29.
 How can I submit online applications?